leo-guinan/loveops-policies/README.md

 ## Notes

+- **Library Package**: This is not a standalone service - it's embedded in-process within other services
-- All engines are stateless and operate purely on events
+- **Stateless**: All engines are stateless and operate purely on events
-- State is always derived from events, never stored
+- **Event-Driven**: State is always derived from events, never stored
+- **In-Process Processing**: Queue processing happens in-process within services, not in separate worker containers
-- Engines can be run independently or via workflows
+- **Reusable**: Engines can be imported and used directly in any service that needs policy logic
-- The system is designed to be horizontally scalable (each engine instance is independent)

 ## Release Process